omri30000/CronProject/README.md

 describe

 ## Self-implemented thread-pool
-The server is capble of communicating with a limited amount of clients simultaneously, that amount can be modified via the server's configuration file. let N be the maximum amount of clients.
+The server is capble of communicating with a limited amount of clients simultaneously, that amount can be modified via the server's configuration file.
+Let N be the maximum amount of clients.
 When being run, the server creates N threads that can accept clients into a conversation.
 When there are already N active clients, the N+1th client will wait until another one will disconnect.
 Once disconnected, the thread that was responsible for this client will be able to take care of the new one.

 ## Beyond requirements features
 * Configuration files written in JSON.